wilbertbw/Company-Data/README.md

 # Company-Data

+Uses a text file that contains the revenues, stock prices, and more of 25 different companies during the years 2021 and 2022.

 From the provided text file, choose between:
-    1. displaying data of all companies in a table
+    1. displaying data of all companies in a table Data of Companies include:
+            - Company Name
+            - Company Symbol
+            - Year from which data is taken from
+            - First Quarter Revenue (in thousands)
+            - Second Quarter Revenue (in thousands)
+            - Third Quarter Revenue (in thousands)
+            - Fourth Quarter Revenue (in thousands)
+            - Yearly Revenue (has to be calculated using calculate feature in program)
+            - Gross Profit (in thousands)
+            - Net Income (in thousands)
+            - Date from which stock data is taken from
+            - Average Volume of stocks (10-day)
+            - Stock Price (in US Dollars)
     2. searching:
         - company names
         - company symbols